microsoft/live-share/docs/use/vs.md

 ![Screen shot showing user](../media/vs-person.png)

-When you join as a guest, you will automatically be "following" the host and your current editor and scroll position will follow their cursor as they move between files.
+When you join as a guest, you will automatically be "following" the host and your current editor and scroll position will follow as they move between files.
 This can useful since the host may need to jump around quickly between different files to help you orient yourself.

+> **Note:** Currently Live Share does not follow participants into files or folders outside of the shared folder root [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/54).

 To make it easy to switch out of "follow mode", you'll stop following if any of the following happens: